safe-global/safe-docs/miscellaneous/glossary.md

 ## S

-### Safe
+### Safes

-A Safe is a smart contract used to store funds and execute transactions on behalf of its owners.
-It has an Ethereum address and is supercharged with features, making it as easy as possible.
-It is the main output from Safe's vision for modular [Smart Accounts](#smart-accounts).
+Safes are smart contracts used to store funds and execute transactions on behalf of their owners.
+They have an Ethereum address and are provide multiple features, making it as easy as possible.
+They are the main output from [Safe](https://safe.global)'s vision for modular [Smart Accounts](#smart-accounts).

 ### Safe{Core}